postkomik/postkomik.github.io/_posts/2021-01-28-Blog-for-fun.md

 Many bloggers use advertisements on their blogs to generate a profit.
 This method of advertising is more difficult than using AdSense but it can be significantly more financially beneficial to the blogger.
 This method of advertising is similar to the type of targeted advertising often seen in magazines.
-For example magazines for parents often feature advertisements which will appeal to parents such as advertisements for toys, childrens clothing or foods popular with children.
+For example magazines for parents often feature advertisements which will appeal to parents such as advertisements for toys, childrens clothing or foods popular with children.
 Likewise a magazine for runners may feature advertisements for shoes, athletic clothing, races or training equipment.
-In these cases the advertisers pay for advertising space in the magazine in the hopes that the magazines audience will be enticed to purchase products or services after seeing these advertisements.
+In these cases the advertisers pay for advertising space in the magazine in the hopes that the magazines audience will be enticed to purchase products or services after seeing these advertisements.